sengarsp/eks_task-/README.md

 Since you have understood what are these , there are certain pre-requisites for and they are:

-AWS Account, to create an account go to: https://aws.amazon.com AWS CLI, to download go to: https://kubernetes.io/docs/tasks/tools/install-kubectl/ eksctl , to download go to: https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html kubectl, to download go to: https://kubernetes.io/docs/tasks/tools/install-kubectl/
+1. AWS Account, to create an account go to: https://aws.amazon.com
+2. AWS CLI, to download go to: https://kubernetes.io/docs/tasks/tools/install-kubectl/
+3. eksctl , to download go to: https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html
+4 .kubectl, to download go to: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 # for more information please check my linkedin article
    link:-https://www.linkedin.com/posts/shyamendra-sengar-587599158_vimaldaga-cloudcomputing-cloudservices-activity-6687820062600019968-PTe6
  # Author